Print Edition - 2015-05-31 | News

 Valley DEOs yet to complete school building assessment

-May 30, 2015-As private and public schools are all set to resume classes on Sunday, the District Education Offices (DEOs) in the Valley are yet to assess the condition of one-third of the quake-hit schools.
+As private and public schools are all set to resume classes on Sunday, the District Education Offices (DEOs) in the Valley are yet to assess the condition of one-third of the quake-hit schools.